-Basic needs in the area of public services and facilities, especially for the care of young children, are still far from being fully provided for, and this constitutes a major obstacle to the attainment of equality for men and women in employment.
+Basic needs in the area of public services and facilities especially for the care of young children, are still far from being fully provided for, and this constitutes a major obstacle to the attainment of equality for men and women in employment.
 The economic crisis has exacerbated difficulties in this respect.

-- should investigate all possible means to enhance the position of women in decisionmaking and consultative bodies; - should attempt to ensure that public services and facilities are organized to take account of working hours, school timetables and the needs of workers and working couples with family responsibilities 1 with a view to promoting equal opportunities for women.
+- should investigate all possible means to enhance the position of women in decision-making and consultative bodies; - attempt to ensure that public services and facilities are organised to take account of working hours, school timetables and the needs of workers and working couples with family responsibilities (1) with a view to promoting equal opportunities for women.

-• will suggest issues for consideration with regard to the growing inconsistencies between changing social values on the one hand and the organization of work and fiscal and social law on the other hand.
-This review should be carried out over the medium term, possibly with the cooperation of the European Centre for the Development of Vocational Training in Berlin and the European Foundation for the Improvement of Living and Working Conditions in Dublin:

-- will analyse progress achieved as regards the position of women in decision-making bodies, particularly those related to employment, and propose Community guidelines to improve the situation;2 - will monitor trends in the area of public services and facilities with a view to identifying guidelines at Community level.
+- will suggest issues for consideration with regard to the growing inconsistencies between changing social values on the one hand and the organization of work and fiscal and social law on the other hand.
+This review should be carried out over the medium term, possibly with the cooperation of the European Centre for the Development of Vocational Training in Berlin and the Dublin Foundation; - analyse progress achieved as regards the position of women in decisionmaking bodies particularly those related to employment and propose Community guidelines to improve the situation (2); - monitor trends in the area of public services and facilities with a view to identifying guidelines at Community level. - (1) See Convention and Recommendation adopted at the 67th session of the International Labour Conference on equal opportunities and equal treatment for men and women workers with family responsibilities. - (2) See pages 4 and 5 of the Minutes (21-SOC(184)) of the Council's 707th meeting on 10 June 1981 at which the report on the application of Directive 76/207 was examined.

-Evolution in public attitudes (Action 16)
+16. Evolution in public attitudes